-The duplicate the above and added it onto the “V3” strand.
+They duplicate the above and added it onto the “V3” strand.
 This is when the transitions come in, you can now use these when you import the presets and you are away ready to use these incredible transitions.

 Play around with the image settings, but you’ll come to a cool balance and have some insane transitions to show off to your friends.

-Clean, clear and captivating.
+Clean, clear, and captivating.
 If you’re looking to film a new shoot for a product of yours or have a travel vlog that needs a little uplift, these transitions will fit right in.

 The slice transitions are easy to use and implement within Adobe Premiere Pro, check out the slice transitions overview here.

 For all, you YouTuber out there, and anyone whos looking to start a channel, this transition pack is one for you.
-This is a motion graphics template which contains all of the key templates you’ll need as a YouTuber: info bars, transitions, openers, elements, previews, lower thirds.
+This is a motion graphics template that contains all of the key templates you’ll need as a YouTuber: info bars, transitions, openers, elements, previews, lower thirds.